 Can I use active dry yeast?

 No!
 Do not use active dry yeast.
-In fact, you must use instant yeast for this monkey bread recipe.
+You must use instant yeast for this monkey bread recipe.

-Can I make monkey bread in a dutch oven?
+Can I make this monkey bread ahead of time?

 How to store and reheat monkey bread: